liferay/liferay-docs/develop/tutorials/articles/120-service-builder/02-service-builder-persistence/08-connecting-service-builder-to-external-data-sources.markdown

-# Connecting to External Data Sources in Service Builder [](id=connecting-to-jndi-data-sources-from-service-builder)
+# Connecting Service Builder to External Data Sources [](id=connecting-service-builder-to-external-data-sources)

 There may be cases in which you want to use a data source other than @product@'s data source.
 The data source might be configured as a JNDI data source on